Afghan Armed Forces: Conscription

-Conscription of children

 According to a report from the University of Oxford, the Taliban made widespread use of the conscription of children in 1997, 1998 and 1999.
 During the civil war that preceded the Taliban regime, thousands of orphaned boys joined various militia for "employment, food, shelter, protection and economic opportunity."
 The report said that during its initial period the Taliban "long depended upon cohorts of youth".
 Witnesses stated that each land-owning family had to provide one young man and $500 in expenses.
-In August, of that year 5000 students aged between 15 and 35 left madrassas in Pakistan to join the Taliban.
+In August of 1999, approximately 5000 students aged between 15 and 35 left madrassas in Pakistan to join the Taliban.